Neptunians/idekctf-2021-writeups/README.md

 ![Leaderboard](https://i.imgur.com/MraLxeH.png)

-I worked on 3 challenges that I'll write about here.
+I worked on 3 challenges that I'll write about here, from easier to harder.

 ## Difference Check